huzeir2k/nostrvine/mobile/docs/MODERATION_RESPONSE_PROCESS.md

 ### What We Control

-diVine directly moderates content on:
+Divine directly moderates content on:
 - `relay3.openvine.co` (our primary relay)
 - `media.divine.video` (our CDN)
-- The diVine mobile app (client-side filtering)
+- The Divine mobile app (client-side filtering)

 ### What We Don't Control